Garza-Dev/Garza-Dev/README.md

 - 👋 Hi, I’m @Garza-Dev
 - 👀 I am an Indie Game Developer
-- 🌱 I’m currently working on Dreamtamer
+- 🌱 I’m currently working on The Bound
 - 📫 How to reach me (WIP)

 <!---